thestuti/brainfuck/README.md

 <br>
-A CLI brainfuck interpreter implemented in go.
+A CLI brainfuck interpreter implemented in go which allows users to input Brainfuck code and execute it, providing a way to experiment with and explore the language.

 ---